ksamuel/Pyped/README.md

     pip install pyped

-Please note this is beta code, it will void your waranty, you may take weight, loose your job and your wife and endorse unspeakable believes.
+It works with Python 2.7 and 3.4, although it uses __future__ imports to enforce a lot of 3.X stuff such as unicode literals and the print() function.

 How to use ?
 =============

 Usage::

+    $ pyp "any python one-liner"
-    shell_command | pyp [options] "any python one-liner" [another python one-liner] [| another_shell_function]
+    $ shell_command | pyp [options] "any python one-liner" [another python one-liner] [| another_shell_function]

-Your python code will have access to the variable `x`, which will be a line from stdin converted to unicode (with no ending '\n').
+In the second example, you pipe data to pyped.
+In that case, you python code will have access to the variable `x`, which will be a line from stdin converted to unicode (with no ending '\n').
 Each line from stdin will be stuffed to `x` one by one, and your python code will be executed for each new value for `x`

-You'll also have access to the variable `i`, an integer incremented at each call of you Python expression, starting from 0.
+You'll also have access to the variable `i`, an integer incremented at each call of you Python statement, starting from 0.

 Your code MUST print something, if you wish something to appear.

 Without Pyped::

+    $ echo "test"
+    test
     $ ls /etc | tail
     wordpress
     wpa_supplicant